philbjern/philbjern/README.md

 🟡 My solutions to [hackerrank](https://www.hackerrank.com/) and [exercism](https://exercism.org/) programming challenges

+🌱 I’m currently interested in learning:
+- Python development and Machine learning algorithms,
+- shell scripting
-🌱 I’m currently interested in learning: Python development and Machine learning algorithms, extending my abilities in web front-end development, and learning new JVM language like Kotlin
+- extending my abilities in web front-end development,
+- new JVM language like Kotlin

 ⚡ Fun fact: I am a guitar player who learns how to compose and produce his own songs in free time